Liability in a Truck Accident Claim: Who Is Responsible and What Are Your Rights in California?

 • Road authorities for failing to maintain safe road conditions.

-How liability is determined in truck accidents
+How liability is determined in truck accidents?

 Establishing liability requires examining evidence, proving negligence, and applying relevant California truck accident laws.
 Key elements in this process include: